32 Different Types of Moths in Oregon

 Due to the lichen’s algal component, the Little White Lichen Moth caterpillar feeds on it.

-Although it also consumes algae as it develops on its own, lichen is where it is most frequently observed; thus, the term remains.
+Although it also consumes algae as it develops on its own, it is most frequently observed in lichen; thus, the term remains.

-Wherever lichens and algae are present, this moth can be discovered.
-The best places to seek them are woodlands, woods, and parks.
+This moth can be found wherever lichens and algae are present.
+The best places to seek it are woodlands and parks.

 Within their range, they only fly during the warmest seasons of the year.

-As a result, there are types of moths in Oregon that survive far longer in the warmer southern states and provinces than in the northern ones.
+As a result, some types of moths in Oregon survive far longer in the warmer southern states and provinces than in the northern ones.

 28. Lunate Zale Moth